Bayesian Dynamical Modeling of Fixational Eye Movements: Discussion

 \subsection{Individual variability}

-Fixational eye movements are controlled by a complex combination of factors, such as oculomotor control, attention, and cognition.
-The specific observed patterns vary greatly by individual both for measures of ocular drift \citep{Cherici2012} and microsaccades \citep{Poynter2013}.
+A complex combination of factors, such as oculomotor control, attention, and cognition, controls fixational eye movements.
+The specific observed patterns vary significantly by individual both for measures of ocular drift \citep{Cherici2012} and microsaccades \citep{Poynter2013}.
 Our results indicate that the individual variability in drift can at least partly be captured by the parameters of the SAW model.
 The average preferred step size is a particularly pertinent example ($r_i, r_j$), but also directional preferences ($\phi$) and potential slope ($\lambda$) are different between subjects.
-These parametrizations are sufficient to simulate data which mirrors the characteristic features of individuals.
-To our knowledge this is the first paper that models individual variation of fixational eye movement trajectories.
+These parametrizations are sufficient to simulate data that mirrors the characteristic features of individuals.
+To our knowledge, this is the first paper to model individual variation of fixational eye movement trajectories.

-The variability in drift between individuals has been found to be related to the individual variability in acuity \citep{Clarke2021}.
-Individual differences in fixational eye movement may therefore be related to a range of factors including the precise acuity of the eye, the tendency to maintain precise fixation \citep{Cherici2012}.
+The variability in drift between individuals is related to the individual variability in acuity \citep{Clarke2021}.
+Individual differences in fixational eye movement may be related to a range of factors, including the precise acuity of the eye and the tendency to maintain precise fixation \citep{Cherici2012}.
 Moreover, attentional preferences found in macroscopic eye movement during facial feature viewing translate to microscopic eye movement preferences \citep{Shelchkova2019}.

-We find a distinct benefit from using individually fitted data sets over using a single averaged value for each parameter.
-This benefit becomes apparent in better convergence properties of the parameter estimation, as the strong distinct influences otherwise cause complex, multi-modal posteriors.
+We find a distinct benefit from using individually fitted data sets over a single averaged value for each parameter.
+This benefit becomes apparent in better convergence properties of the parameter estimation, as the solid and distinct influences otherwise cause complex, multi-modal posteriors.
 Moreover, the individual fits cause a higher overall likelihood and fit of individual characteristics.
 However, while model based in averaged parameter values has a lower likelihood, it also reduces the number of very low likelihood data points.
-Thus, individuals who's data can not be easily fitted, would benefit from a normative influence of other subjects.
-This suggests the use of a hierarchical Bayesian modelling approach in future studies.
+Thus, individuals whose data can not be easily fitted would benefit from a normative influence of other subjects.
+This observation suggests using a hierarchical Bayesian modeling approach in future studies.